 Edison Mall --

 10) We can make the "5" Route [105 Route] into a 60-minute route instead of an 80-minute route where it can interface with the Lehigh Acres route on Colonial and the Forum and also shuttle passengers back and forth at Michigan and Marsh.
 Customers can save up to two hours traveling between Lehigh Acres and Palm Beach Boulevard!
-11) We can make the 320 Route a 60-minute express route to Cape Coral Hospital, instead of an 80-minute route to Cape Coral Transfer Center and Coralwood Mall, offering passengers on Country Club Blvd improved hourly service instead of service every 80 minutes.
+11) We can make the 320 Route into a 20-minute express route to the Cape Coral Hospital, running from the Edison Mall hourly instead of at an 80-minute headway to Cape Coral Transfer Center and Coralwood Mall.
 12) We can transform the 180 Route into a 60-minute route instead of 97-minute route, fully integrating it into the Bell Tower schedules by having it meet with the 250 Bus (both eastbound and westbound) off Daniels Road twice every hour.
 13) The 140 Route can be standardized from a 125-minute route into a 120-minute route so that meets at major transfer hubs will be at the same minute and hour throughout the day.
 We can use the 340 Route to provide an extra circuit to the 140 schedule during the day so that drivers will have adequate recovery time at Merchant's Crossing.
 14) We can make the 130 Route into a single-bus hourly route instead of a double-bus two-hour route.
 The extra bus can be used to service Summerlin at San Carlos as the 255 Route.

 Rosa Parks --